 It’s certainly not an everyday mash, so save it for special occasions to serve alongside grand centrepieces!

-Paris Mash was made famous in Australia by Guillaume Brahimi, one of our top French Chef’s.
-His Paris Mash is 25% butter, and it’s so rich, I could only get through a few spoonfuls… And that’s saying something for this Potato-Monster!!
+Paris Mash was made famous in Australia by Guillaume Brahimi, one of our country’s top French chefs.
+His Paris Mash is 25% butter, and it’s so rich, I could only get through a few spoonfuls… And that’s saying something for this Potato Monster!!

-It is not like your typical mashed potato you make at home.
-It’s smooth, soft and creamy with a consistency almost like softly whipped cream rather than thick like normal mashed potato which holds its shape when you spoon it onto plates.
+Paris Mash is not like your typical mashed potato you make at home.
+It’s smooth, soft and creamy with a consistency almost like softly whipped cream rather than thick and pasty like regular mashed potato which holds its shape when you spoon it onto plates.

 This home style version I’m sharing today is not quite as indulgent – but certainly still very rich!